Finite Size Spectrum of SU(N) Principal Chiral Field from Discrete Hirota Dynamics: IR and UV limits

-Although our approach is based on adding some terms to the finite size solution, it reproduces correctly these conformal expressions, which shows that this description is not only accurate in some vicinity of \(\L=\infty\), but even in the conformal limit where \(\L\) is very small.
-This confirms that these terms where added in a sufficiently general manner to describe the relevant solutions of the \(Y\)-system.
+Although the motivation of our approach was based on adding some terms, such as resolvents \(F_k\) in \eqref{eq:qFinitSizeU1F}-\eqref{eq:qFinitSizeU1L}, correcting the infinite size solution, it reproduces correctly these conformal expressions, which shows that this description is not only accurate in some vicinity of \(\L=\infty\), but even in the conformal limit where \(\L\) is very small.
+It proves that these terms were added by us into the ansatz \eqref{eq:qFinitSizeU1F}-\eqref{eq:qFinitSizeU1L} in a sufficiently general manner to describe the relevant exact solutions of the \(Y\)-system at any finite \(L\).